Bilinear spherical maximal function with fractal dilations: Main results

-\item First, we perform Littlewood-Paley decomposition of both the functions in frequency space.
-The $L^p-$estimates for the maximal function acting on low frequency terms and terms with mixed type frequencies can be dealt with directly.
+As indicated earlier, the slicing method does not improve the range of $L^p-$estimates for the bilinear spherical maximal functions associated with general sets beyond that of the full maximal operator $\mathcal M_{full}$.
+We overcome this difficulty by adopting to the following strategy to prove \Cref{main}. \begin{itemize} \item First, we perform Littlewood-Paley decomposition of both the functions in frequency space.
+The $L^p-$estimates for the maximal function acting on low frequency terms and terms with mixed type frequencies are dealt with directly.
 In this case, we could dominate the maximal function by a product of Hardy-Littlewood maximal functions, see \Cref{trivialestimates}.
-This step reduces the problem to proving the desired bounds for terms with high frequencies. \item Next, we consider the local maximal operator associated with the set $E_0=E\cap [1,2]$.
-In \Cref{multiplier} we carry out the decomposition of multiplier as used by Heo, Hong and Yang~ \cite{HHY}. \item We derive
+This step reduces the problem to proving the desired bounds for terms with high frequencies. \item Next, we consider the local maximal operator associated with the set $E_0=E\cap [1,2]$ and carry out the decomposition of multiplier as used by Heo, Hong and Yang~ \cite{HHY}.
+We derive

-estimates, see \Cref{l2} with suitable decay for the operator norm depending on the frequency parameter and the upper Minkowski content of $E_0$.
+estimates, see \Cref{l2} and \Cref{l2/3}, with suitable decay for the operator norm depending on the frequency parameter and the upper Minkowski content of $E_0$.
 The second estimate that we obtain is an end-point estimate for the operator.
 We use an appropriate space localization of the operator and establish end-point $L^1 \times L^1 \to L^{1/2}-$estimate, see \Cref{l1}.
-This end-point estimate has growth in terms of the frequency parameter and the number of intervals used in discretization of the $E_0$. \item The interpolation argument between the growth estimate at end-point and the decay estimate yields a region of $L^p-$boundedness of $\mathcal{M}_{E_0}$ depending on upper Minkowski dimension of $E_0$. \item Finally, in \Cref{full}, we extend the results obtained for local maximal operator to the global operators associated with $E\subset\R_+$.
+This end-point estimate has growth in terms of the frequency parameter and the number of intervals used in discretization of the $E_0$. \item The interpolation argument between the growth estimate at end-points and the decay estimate at points mentioned above yields a region of $L^p-$boundedness of $\mathcal{M}_{E_0}$ depending on upper Minkowski dimension of $E_0$. \item Finally, we extend the results obtained for local maximal operator to the global operators associated with $E\subset\R_+$.
 This part is done by using appropriate rescaling arguments and adaptation of the bilinear Calderón-Zygmund theory to the underlying situation.
 We exploit the methods used in \cite{ChristZhou} and \cite{BCSS2}. \end{itemize}